 The Guinness brewery became the largest in the world

 • A beer filter was developed by a German inventor.

-• Beer, Its History and Its Economic Value as a National Beverage was published by Frederick Salem.
+• Beer, Its History and Its Economic Value as a National Beverage was published.
+It was by Frederick Salem.
 In it he argued that drinking beer was an effective temperance measure.
-His motto was “Beer against Whisky.’
+His motto was “Beer against Whisky.”

-The number of breweries declined in the U.S. Improved methods of production and distribution meant fewer breweries could produce and sell more beer.
+The number of breweries declined in the U.S. Improved methods of production and distribution were the cause.
+It meant fewer breweries could produce and sell more beer.
 By 1910, the number of breweries droped to about 1,500.

 The National Brewers’ and Distillers’ Association was formed in the U.S.

 The first single-cell yeast culture was isolated in Denmark.
 Brewers were then able to select those strains that made the best beer.
-It also promoted brand consistency by eliminating undesirable yeast strains.
+It also promoted brand consistency.